 - Advanced Process Orchestration.
 Build API micro-services for rate, quote, bind, and appointment.
 This allows simplified processing for simpler lines of business.
 Appulate utilizes these implementations to speed turnaround time for complex lines where underwriter intervention is required.

 - Invest in awareness, adoption, and utilization of digital services.
-Like any investment, digitization requires active management.
-Invest in digital optimization and low-cost / high-value submission channels to best achieve the awareness, adoption, and utilization results you seek.
+Like any investment, digitization requires active workforce management.
+Invest in digital optimization and low-cost / high-value insurance submission channels to best achieve the awareness, adoption, and utilization results you seek.

-Successful carriers rely on companies like Appulate who present a complete automation strategy that reduces cost while offering the distribution and technology duo that drives the highest ROI.
-Appulate marries best-in-class submission and quoting automation with the largest network of independent agents to produce over $1B in annual premium for carriers.
-Appulate’s access to 300K independent agents equates to $ 3.6 billion in digital submissions right at your fingertips.
+Successful carriers rely on companies like Appulate who present a complete automation strategy that reduces cost while offering the distribution and insurance technology solutions duo that drives the highest ROI.
+Appulate marries best-in-class insurance submission and quoting automation with the largest network of independent agents to produce over $1B in annual premium for carriers.
+Appulate’s access to 300K independent agents equates to $ 3.6 billion in digital insurance submissions right at your fingertips.

 To learn more about how Appulate can increase carrier ROI, visit us at: https://appulate.com/for-carriers